黑料情报站

 An individual, organisation or community group need only be nominated once to be considered.
 The number of nominations received per nominee carries no weight in the judging process.

-• Taking action to overcome discrimination or infringements of human rights within Australia
+• taking action to overcome discrimination or infringements of human rights within Australia

-• Encouraging greater harmony between people of different race, sex, sexuality, age or ethnic origin within Australia
+• encouraging greater harmony between people of different race, sex, sexuality, age or ethnic origin within Australia

-• Enhancing the rights of Indigenous Australians
+• enhancing the rights of Indigenous people

-• Promoting equal opportunity for people with a disability in Australia, or
+• promoting equal opportunity for people with a disability in Australia, or increasing awareness of issues of injustice or inequality in Australia.

 Eligibility criteria